 - Community Outreach and Awareness (e.g., health education)

-You will not see Medical Tutorials on SIS, and you can’t register for them during regular fall and spring registration periods.
-You must be registered on the Medical Tutorial Blackboard site to see the full list of instructions, deadlines, and procedures.
+Please note that the Medical Tutorials Program is on Blackboard, and you must be registered on the Medical Tutorials Blackboard site to see the full list of instructions, deadlines, and procedures.
 If you are not registered on the Blackboard site, you can enroll by doing the following:

 Please direct your Medical Tutorial questions to MedicalTutorials@jhmi.edu.